CopyCat73/Pure-Dev/USAGE.md

 ![tab_3](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/tab_3.png)

-Clicking "Test conversion for selected record" takes you to the record conversion tab.
+Clicking "Test conversion for selected record" takes you to the record conversion tab (shown below).
 The upper text box shows the record as it is coming out of the Pure api, the lower box shows the converted record that is ready for imprt using the bulk loader.
 The "save import to file" button saves this single record as an import file.
-Clicking the "export selected" button on the publications tab gives the option to save a bulk conversion to a folder on your computer.
+Clicking the "export selected" button on the publications tab (shown above) gives the option to save a bulk conversion to a folder on your computer.

 ![export_example](https://raw.githubusercontent.com/CopyCat73/CopyCat73.github.io/master/export_example.png)